AdamClarkStandke/GAN_Models/README.md

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/portrait.png "Claude Monet portrait of Adam Clark Standke")

-Neural style transfer algorithms use Convolutional Neural Networks (CNN) to do content reconstructions and style reconstructions by computing correlations between the different features in the different layers of the CNN.[^10] As [^10] states the VGG-19 CNN Network was used, but only the 16 convolutional and 5 pooling layers were used and none of the fully connected layers were used [^10].
-Shown in the figure below is the complete VGG-19 CNN network:
+Neural style transfer algorithms use Convolutional Neural Networks (CNN) to do content reconstructions and style reconstructions by computing correlations between the different features in the different layers of the CNN.[^10] As [^10] states the VGG-19 CNN Network was used, but only the 16 convolutional and 5 pooling layers were used and none of the fully connected layers were used.[^10] Furthermore, the max pooling operations were replaced by average pooling operations, since the authors found that the gradient flow was improved leading to better results.[^10] Shown in the figure below is the complete VGG-19 CNN network:

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/VGG-19.png "VGG-19 Model")